-- Sampling procedures as specified in the PISA-D operations manuals - School sample drawn by the international contractors (or if drawn by the National Centre, then verified by the international contractors) - Student sample drawn through MyMWestra (or if drawn by other means, then verified by the international contractors) - Sampling forms submitted to the international contractors - Main Survey Review Form
+- Sampling procedures as specified in the PISA operations manuals - School sample drawn by the international contractors (or if drawn by the National Centre, then verified by the international contractors) - Student sample drawn through the sampling contractor's software (or if drawn by other means, then verified by the international contractors) - Sampling forms submitted to the international contractors - Main Survey Review Form

-2. Language of testing
+1.1.2.
+Language of testing

-Rationale: Using the language of instruction ensures analogous testing conditions for all students within a country, thereby strengthening the consistency of the data.
-It is assumed that the students tested have reached a level of understanding in the language of instruction that is sufficient to be able to work on the PISA-D test without encountering linguistic problems (see also the criteria for excluding students from the potential assessment due to insufficient experience in the language of assessment: within-school exclusions).
-Thus, the level of literacy in reading, mathematics, and science can be assessed without interference due to a critical variation in language proficiency.
+16. Rationale: Using the language of instruction will ensure analogous testing conditions for all students within a country, thereby strengthening the consistency of the data.
+It is assumed that the students tested have reached a level of understanding in the language of instruction that is sufficient to be able to work on the PISA test without encountering linguistic problems (see also the criteria for excluding students from the potential assessment due to insufficient experience in the language of assessment: within-school exclusions).
+Thus, the level of literacy in reading, mathematics and science can be assessed without interference due to a critical variation in language proficiency.

-Standard 2.1 The PISA test is administered to a student in a language of instruction provided by the sampled school to that sampled student.
+Standard 2.1 The PISA test is administered to a student in a language of instruction provided by the sampled school to that sampled student in the major domain (Mathematics) of the test.